 But if you just want to spend an hour and 45 minutes on the water and learn about mangrove ecosystems and see dolphins, manatees and a wide assortment of birds, then one of the boat tours will be perfect.

 Planning your boat tour of Everglades National Park

 To do a boat tour you will not go into the National Park or need to pay a Park fee.
 The concession that has been given the right to conduct the boat tours is 38 miles from the main entrance to the actual park.
 Sometimes if the Park itself is crowded a boat trip can be a good way to see nature and avoid the crowds who don’t know about these tours.

-The tours aren’t exactly inexpensive.
+The tours arean hour and a half and reasonably priced.
 Here are the fees:

 Children under 5 years old: Free

 You get a high-quality narration that’s from a person – not a recording – and they go out of their way to make sure you see the wildlife.
 The people doing the boat tours are so into the area and its treasures that they’re entertaining and informative,